aionnetwork/aion-docs/kernel/web3-access/web3-js/web3-eth-personal.md

 web3.eth.personal.signTransaction(transaction, password [, callback])
 ```

 Signs a transaction.
 This account needs to be unlocked.
-Keep in mind that sending your account password over an unsecured HTTP RPC connection is highly unsecure.
+Keep in mind that sending your account password over an unsecured HTTP RPC connection is highly insecure.

 <h3>Parameters</h3>

 1. **Object** - The transaction data to sign.
-2. **String** - The password of the from account, to sign the transaction with.
+2. **String** - The password of the account, to sign the transaction with.
-3. **Function** - (optional) Optional callback, returns an error object as first parameter and the result as second.
+3. **Function** - (optional) Optional callback, returns an error object as the first parameter and the result as second.

 <h3>Returns</h3>